nereusx/php-news-page/README.md

 # php-news-page
 RSS Reader in PHP.
-This is a web-page for the whole site.
+This is a web-page without per user options.

 # demo
 https://nicholas-christopoulos.dev/news/